-The new North Learning Studio will be located at the north end of Tate Britain, just beyond the galleries themselves.
-Full-height glazing, long hidden, will be exposed to give good natural lighting to the studio and a view to John Islip Street.
-The studio will be fully equipped for a range of art-making activities.
-An additional studio in the south west of the building will provide a space for seminars, discussion groups and the display of work created through Tates Learning programme.
+The new Clore Studio is located at the north end of Tate Britain, just beyond the galleries themselves.
+Full-height glazing, long hidden, has now been exposed to give good natural lighting to the studio and a view onto John Islip Street.
+The studio is fully equipped for a range of art-making activities, including workshops, courses, lessons and talks for schools, young people and adults.
+In the south-west of the building, the new Learning Gallery provides a space for seminars, discussion groups and the display of work created through Tate’s Learning programme.

-A new Media Studio for digital learning activities will be located next to the Manton Foyer and close to the Linbury Galleries.
-State-of-the-art digital equipment will allow visitors to explore Tates online resources and carry out research.
-The network of existing vaulted spaces which support the Millbank steps will be opened up to provide a dedicated reception, lunch room and support facilities for the thousands of school children who visit Tate Britain each year.
-The landscape adjacent to the Millbank steps will be lowered to allow this space to be entered directly via a dedicated Schools Entrance.
+The new Taylor Digital Studio is located next to the Manton Foyer and close to the Linbury Galleries.
+State-of-the-art digital equipment allows visitors to explore Tate’s online resources and carry out research.
+The network of existing vaulted spaces which support the Millbank steps has been opened up to provide a dedicated reception, lunch room and support facilities for the thousands of school children who visit Tate Britain each year.
+The landscape adjacent to the Millbank steps has been lowered to allow this space to be entered directly via a dedicated schools’ entrance.